-Greg Delawie is the Deputy Assistant Secretary for European Security, Technology and Implementation in the Bureau of Arms Control, Verification and Compliance (AVC).
-He is responsible for the management of the Offices of Euro-Atlantic Security Affairs, Verification and Transparency Technologies, and the Nuclear Risk Reduction Center.
+Greg Delawie is the Deputy Assistant Secretary for Verification, Planning, and European Security in the Bureau of Arms Control, Verification and Compliance.
+He is responsible for the Offices of Euro-Atlantic Security Affairs; Verification, Planning, and Outreach; and the Nuclear Risk Reduction Center.

-Mr. Delawie is a senior Foreign Service officer with nearly 30 years of experience and is an expert in national security, diplomacy, and political-military affairs.
-From 2009 until 2012, when he assumed his duties in the AVC bureau, Mr. Delawie was Deputy Chief of Mission at the U.S. Embassy in Berlin, Germany, where he served as chief operating officer of one of the United States’ largest missions abroad.
+Before joining AVC in 2012, Mr. Delawie was Deputy Chief of Mission at the U.S. Embassy in Berlin, Germany, where he served as chief operating officer of one of the United States’ largest missions abroad.
 Prior to Berlin, he was Deputy Assistant Secretary in the Bureau of Political-Military Affairs, where he was the State Department’s lead on counter-piracy issues and managed programs regarding humanitarian demining, negotiation of status of forces agreements, and the State-Defense relationship.
 Mr. Delawie also served abroad as Deputy Chief of Mission at the U.S. Embassy in Zagreb, Croatia, and in various positions in Rome, Ankara, and Frankfurt.
-In other Washington assignments he worked on bilateral trade issues; human resources policy; aviation security; European regional affairs; and as a Watch Officer in the State Department Operations Center.
+In other Washington assignments he worked on bilateral trade issues; human resources policy; aviation security; as desk officer for the Organization for Economic Cooperation and Development; and as a Watch Officer in the State Department Operations Center.

 Mr. Delawie's foreign languages are German, Italian, Croatian, and Turkish.
 A career member of the Senior Foreign Service, he graduated from Harvard College with a degree in economics.
 He is originally from San Diego, California.